UPDATE: All Models are in Stock Now for Xmas!

 That Unique Feel of Titanium Handlebars

-The upshot of a Titanium handlebar is that they ride more comfortably than aluminum or carbon handlebars (30% more compliant on average), especially on bigger hits, where they take the sting off.
+The upshot of a Titanium handlebar is that they ride more comfortably than aluminium or carbon handlebars (30% more compliant on average), especially on bigger hits, where they take the sting off.
 It’s a great compromise; they’re comfortable, but not so flexible that they give a vague steering feel or unpredictable handling.

 Tested: Most Compliant Handlebar 2024